F1 2024 race schedule: Start time and how to watch Emilia Romagna Grand Prix at Imola

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-F1 2024 race schedule: Start time and how to watch Emilia Romagna Grand Prix qualifying at Imola
+F1 2024 race schedule: Start time and how to watch Emilia Romagna Grand Prix race at Imola

 F1 returns to Imola this weekend for round seven of the 2024 season following Lando Norris’ win in Miami